 The detailed itinerary provides an outline of the proposed daily program.
-The daily activities described in this itinerary may be rotated and/or modified in order to accommodate changes in museum opening hours, flight schedules etc. The tour includes breakfast daily, lunch and evening meals, indicated in the itinerary where: B=breakfast L=lunch and D=evening meal.
+The daily activities described in this itinerary may be rotated and/or modified in order to accommodate changes in museum opening hours, confirmation of private visits, flight schedules, etc. The tour includes breakfast daily, lunch and evening meals, indicated in the itinerary where: B=breakfast L=lunch and D=evening meal.

 Seville - 4 nights

 - Arrival Transfer for participants arriving on the ASA ‘designated’ flight

 Our tour commences in Seville.
 Upon arrival, participants taking ASA’s ‘designated’ flight will transfer by private coach to our hotel.
 Those taking alternative flights should meet the group at Hotel Las Casas de la Judería.